ethereum/ethereum-org-website/src/content/developers/tutorials/nft-minter/index.md

 - First, we set up our transactions parameters.
   - `to` specifies the recipient address \(our smart contract\)
-  - `from` specifies the signer of the transaction \(the user's connected address to Metamask: `window.ethereum.selectedAddress`\)
+  - `from` specifies the signer of the transaction \(the user's connected address to MetaMask: `window.ethereum.selectedAddress`\)
   - `data` contains the call to our smart contract `mintNFT` method, which receives our `tokenURI` and the user's wallet address, `window.ethereum.selectedAddress`, as inputs
-- Then, we make an await call, `window.ethereum.request,` where we ask Metamask to sign the transaction.
+- Then, we make an await call, `window.ethereum.request,` where we ask MetaMask to sign the transaction.
 Notice, in this request, we're specifying our eth method \(eth_SentTransaction\) and passing in our `transactionParameters`.
-At this point, Metamask will open up in the browser, and prompt the user to sign or reject the transaction.
+At this point, MetaMask will open up in the browser, and prompt the user to sign or reject the transaction.
   - If the transaction is successful, the function will return a JSON object where the boolean `success` is set to true and the `status` string prompts the user to check out Etherscan for more information about their transaction.
   - If the transaction fails, the function will return a JSON object where the `success` boolean is set to false, and the `status` string relays the error message.